-- Can foreign students apply?
-Students must have US citizenship at the time of application.
-If appropriate, TOEFL results and evaluations of original transcripts from the WES must also be provided.
+Can foreign graduates apply?
+Students must have U.S. citizenship at the time of application.
+If an applicant is a US citizen who attended a school in a foreign country, evaluations of original transcripts from World Education Services (www.wes.org) must be provided.

-- How many applicants are there and how many get accepted?
-There can be as many as 50 applicants and we accept approximately 8 students for each class.
-Two 12-month classes begin each year: January to December and June to the following July.
+How many applicants are there and how many get accepted?
+There are typically between 50 and 60 applicants per application cycle and we are able to accept approximately 8 students for each class.

-To obtain an application, download the packet (PDF - revised November 2011) or contact
+To obtain an application, download the packet (PDF - revised April 2015) or contact:

 Texas Heart Institute

 Houston, Texas 77225